nextstrain/nextstrain.org/static-site/content/docs/03-tutorials/01-zika.md

 nextstrain view auspice/
 ```

-If you're not using the Nextstrain CLI shell, start auspiece to view the dataset in the Zika build output directory.
+If you're not using the Nextstrain CLI shell, start auspice to view the dataset in the Zika build output directory.

 ```
 auspice view --datasetDir auspice